 For details, refer to the article below.

-Please use the method appropriate for the concept of the world you want to create.
+Please use the method appropriate for the world you want to create.

-In order to upload from Unity to STYLY, you need a STYLY account, and an email address and API.
+In order to upload from Unity to STYLY, you need a STYLY account, an email address, and API.

 Please refer to the following article to create an account.

-※In order to upload using Unity, you need a external plugin like VRCSDK.
+※In order to upload using Unity, you need an external plugin like VRCSDK.

-Please refer to the article below, and import 《UNITY PLUGIN FOR STYLY》.
+Please refer to the article below to learn about importing using UNITY PLUGIN FOR STYLY.

 Once the upload is complete, access the Studio and place the Scene and Prefab.
-Choose the STUDIO tab from the header menu, and open the Studio page.
+Click on the STUDIO tab in the header menu to open the Studio page.

-Enter your Email and Password, and click the [Log in] button.
+Enter your Email and Password, and click on the [Log in] button.